 Ah, the veterinarian’s waiting room.
-It can be a stressful place for both pets and pet parents, with lunging dogs, whining cats, loud voices, and peculiar smells.
-Chances are you’ve been a witness to some annoying or unsafe behaviors before, but have you ever evaluated your own waiting room etiquette?
+It can be stressful for both pets and pet parents, with lunging dogs, whining cats, loud voices, and peculiar smells.
+You’ve witnessed some annoying or unsafe behaviors before, but have you ever evaluated your own waiting room etiquette?
 It can be easy to forget our manners when we are worried about our pet’s health, distracted by the chaos of the office, or simply having a bad day.
-Here we’ll look at some rules for how to be a courteous owner while waiting to see the vet.
+So here we’ll look at some rules for being a courteous owner while waiting to see the vet.

 Rule #2: Don’t Let Your Pet Bother Other Pets

-The waiting room is already a stressful place for pets and pet parents, and it can be made even more stressful if an excited pet is trying to approach, sniff, or play with other animals.
-In addition, some pets in the waiting room are seriously ill, and may even have painful injuries that could cause them to lash out, or contagious conditions that could be passed to other pets.
+The waiting room is already stressful for pets and pet parents, and it can be even more stressful if an excited pet is trying to approach, sniff, or play with other animals.
+In addition, some pets in the waiting room are seriously ill and may even have painful injuries that could cause them to lash out or contagious conditions that could pass to other pets.
 And in some cases, your pet might be the sick one.

 Even if your pet is just trying to be friendly, leaving other pets alone is the safest and most courteous thing to do.
 Cats should always be in carriers, so you won’t have to worry about this with them.
-Dogs, however, are on leashes, and owners sometimes give them too much leeway.
+Dogs, however, are on dog leashes, and owners sometimes give them too much leeway.
 Keep a short leash and train your pal to “stay.”

 Rule #3: Don’t Let Other Pets Bother Your Pet

 If you have a pet who becomes fearful or aggressive around other animals, people, or specifically at the vet’s office, ask if you can wait in your car.
-Don’t let children or adults approach your pet, and keep a good distance from other pets when you do need to go inside.
-If you are finding it difficult to correct your pet’s unsafe behaviors, consider contacting a trainer or animal behaviorist; your veterinarian should be able to provide recommendations.
+Don’t let children or adults approach your pet, and keep a reasonable distance from other pets when you need to go inside.
+If you are finding it difficult to correct your pet’s unsafe behaviors, consider contacting a trainer or animal behaviorist; your Veterinarian should be able to provide recommendations.
 Put on a dog muzzle on your dog to avoid any unwanted situation at the pet clinic because of your pet’s aggression.
 You can also ask your vet to prescribe some calming treats for dogs if your dog often shows aggressive behavior.

 Accidents aren’t uncommon in waiting rooms -- nerves can get the best of many pets.
 To avoid accidents, allow your pet to go to the bathroom before going inside.
 If an accident does occur, don’t try to rush your buddy outside; that will only create a bigger mess.
-Instead, let nature happen, then let the front desk know so that someone can clean it up.
+Instead, let the nature call happen, then let the front desk know so that someone can clean it up.
 You can also use dog diapers if your pet is having stomach issues or cannot control nature's call.

 Have any waiting room etiquette rules of your own?
 Leave a comment below and let us know!